 In 1957 I became a parent of a pupil as our daughter took the 11+ and gained a place at the school.
 In the intervening years there had been some changes in classroom arrangements, and, of course, in the staff and also in the uniform worn for games and gym.
 During my daughter's school years I attended with my husband most of the events to which parents were invited and expected to attend and Sherborne House became a familiar place to me once more.
-My daughter left school in
+My daughter left school in 1964, but I have remained a member of the Old Girls' Association until the

-1964, but I have remained a member of the Old Girls' Association until the present day, and for the last twenty two years, their honorary treasurer.
+Ruby's daughter Susan Moores now Hardy can be seen visiting the exhibition in Looking Back 17. present day, and for the last twenty two years, their honorary treasurer.
 We have been able to hold our reunions there until the school closed in 1992.
 We used the school Roneo duplicating machine for our annual magazine and collated the sheets in the library (on all those polished tables!)